meltano/handbook/src/_engineering/dev-standards.md

 SQL code should validate against the SQLFluff checks and should match with SQLFLuff auto-format output.
 (Ideally, CI tests are to be enabled wherever possible.)

 All projects containing SQL code should include a `.sqlfluff` configuration file with the minimal settings.
-Changes to these settings (such as line length) should be considered on a per-project basis.
+Changes to these settings (such as max line length) should be considered on a per-project basis.

 ### `.sqlfluff` sample config